-For more information, consult the ECRC Career Manual (PDF).
+For more information, consult the ECRC Career Guide (PDF).

-North Campus holds many career fairs throughout the academic year, including the largest Engineering Career Fair in the country.
-They are designed to give you the chance to interact with and learn from real companies while showcasing your unique skills, talents, and accomplishments.
-The career fairs are always major events, and they garner lots of attention.
+North Campus holds many career fairs throughout the academic year, including one of the largest student run Engineering Career Fairs in the country.
+These events are designed to give you the chance to interact with and learn from real companies while showcasing your unique skills, talents, and accomplishments.

 Workshops & Career Advising

-In addition, you can schedule a career counseling appointment through Engineering Careers, by Simplicity to discuss your current options and receive advice.
+In addition, you can schedule a career advising appointment through Engineering Careers, by Symplicity, to discuss your current options and receive advice.
 The earlier you start planning for your career, the better!